 Grade 7/7 in GCSE Double Science or Grade 7 in GCSE Physics and Grade 7 in GCSE Mathematics.
 The Mathematical demands in Physics is very high so we advise that you study A level Maths alongside Physics

-Head of department: Philip Price
+Head of Department: Philip Price

 Politics is a fascinating and constantly changing subject that challenges students’ ideas about how democracy works.
 By studying this subject at A level, students will learn about how government is organised in the UK and USA in theory and how politics actually works in practice.
 Students are asked to cast a critical eye over what they learn to form arguments.
 Skills in research are crucial and students are required to engage in independent study.
 They are encouraged to challenge their own beliefs and to develop skills of empathy and persuasive argument as well as a sense that arguments must be balanced before conclusions are made.
 Students learn how to approach short structured questions, how to study stimulus material and how to structure essays.
 We expect students to develop an extensive knowledge of current affairs and to build up real examples that they can apply to understanding their own lives and to relate to issues in other subjects.
 The subject would suit anyone with an interest in current affairs who is keen to learn more.
 Students need to be prepared to stay up-to-date using newspapers, magazines and documentaries and to be prepared to discuss politics and to listen and try to understand others’ views.